AlirezaAhmadiTech/Simple-chatbot/README.md

 ---

-### 📌 Notes
+📝 Notes

-- You can teach the bot new responses during the conversation.
+You can teach the bot new responses during the conversation.

-- To provide multiple responses for the same input, separate them with a hyphen `-`.
+To provide multiple responses for the same input, separate them with a hyphen -.
 For example: hi-hello-hey

-The bot will choose one randomly each time you use that input.
+The bot will randomly choose one reply each time you use that input.

-- The bot saves all learned responses in a file named `responses.json`.
+All learned responses are saved in a file named responses.json

-- ✅ Your responses will be saved even after you close the program 😉
+🧠 Your responses will be saved even after you close the program

-- Type `clean` to clear the screen, and `bye` to exit the chatbot.
+Type clean to clear the screen, and bye to exit the chatbot.

+Bonus: Now the bot has a split personality — you never know what it’ll say 😄

 ## 🛠️ Example Conversation